-Simon Coveney appointed deputy leader of Fine Gael
+Minister for Housing Simon Coveney has been appointed deputy leader of Fine Gael.

 The move was announced at a meeting of the Fine Gael parliamentary party in Leinster House on Tuesday evening.